HemalathaRamanujam2022/mlops_temperature_prediction/README.md

 ## Steps to run the project

 ### Prequisities
-This project was run locally using a 4GM RAM Ubuntu 2004 OS on wsl2 for Windows laptop.
-The project can also be run on AWS EC2 machine with an appropriate configuration.
+This project was run locally using a 4GM RAM Ubuntu 20.04 OS on wsl2 for Windows laptop.
+The project can also be run on Amazon EC2 machine with an appropriate configuration.
 Refer [here](setup/linux_vm.md) for more instructions on how to setup the AWS EC2 machine required to run this project.
-Use this link to also learn on how to create an AWS account and IAM users and roles.
+Use this link to also learn on how to create an AWS free tier account and IAM users and roles.

 Once the machine is ready, follow the steps in order.